 Coursework & Grading

 Homework may be assigned on an ad hoc basis to help students digest particular material.
 The main assignment will be a course project that involves literature review, reproduction of theoretical analyses in existing work, and original research (see details below).
 No exams.
-Note that this is a grad-level seminar course—if you are concerned about precise grading criteria, this is probably not the right class for you.

 Topics Covered in Lectures

+You will work individually.
 You can choose one of the following three types of projects:

 Reproduce the proofs of existing paper(s).
 You must fully understand the proofs and rewrite them in your own words.
 Sometimes a paper considers a relatively general setting and the analysis can be quite complicated.
 In this case you should aim at scrutinizing the results and presenting them in the cleanest possible way.
 Ask yourself: What’s the most essential part of the analysis?
-Can you introduce simplification assumptions to simplify the proofs singificantly without trivializing the results?
+Can you introduce simplification assumptions to simplify the proofs sigificantly without trivializing the results?

 Novel research Pick a new research topic and work on it.
 Be sure to discuss with me before you settle on the topic.
 The project must contain a significant theoretical component.